cmayers87/backend_api/README.md

 # Django-React-Template
-Template to create a Django app with React frontend
+Template to create a Django api with React frontend.
+The frontend and backend are seperate so you can use one without the other.

 ## Quick Start
 <pre><code># Install dependencies